wendlingd/Browse-InfoSeeking-PubMed/README.md

 the script only retrieves records assigned subject headings (MeSH), the newest, unindexed records will not be retrieved.

-The script searches all terms in the top three levels of the Persons branch of the MeSH tree; below that, some terms were included and others were not.
-Terms retrieving zero results are not included in the report.

 MeSH changes; you may want to update the csv file here to match the pages starting from https://www.ncbi.nlm.nih.gov/mesh/68009272.
 Most yearly updates are done in the fall; more info: https://www.nlm.nih.gov/bsd/policy/yep_background.html.